avinash040/Home/README.md

 npm run build:vectors
 ```

-The build script now breaks large HTML files into article-sized chunks, ensuring details from every work experience are available for retrieval.
+The build script now breaks large HTML files into article-sized chunks and automatically slugs section headings when IDs are missing.
+This ensures details from every work experience across the site are indexed for retrieval.
 Set `GEMINI_API_KEY` in your environment before running the command.